Branding is a very conceptual term. It can be hard to get your head around if you’re new to it. It holds almost mystical power.

 Branding helps shape customer’s BELIEFS.

-It helps shape how customers think about you.
-The meaning your brand holds for them.
-What they think you stand for.
-What they think your values are.
+It helps shape how customers think about you, and the meaning your brand holds for them.
+It can determine what they think you stand for and what they think your values are.

-It determines if they feel they know like and trust you and whether they want to support you, by buying from you.
+Branding will assist customers to feel they know like and trust you, and subsequently encourage them to want to support and buy from you.

 Think about why you buy the brands you buy.

 What washing powder do you wash your clothes with?